-Each graduate student is given an individual studio space on campus and has access to all the state-of-the-art facilities at the School of Art, including drawing and painting studios, a print media lab, sculpture, wood, and metal shops, a digital fabrication lab, a multimedia studio, and more.
-Other facilities dedicated exclusively to graduate students include the Graduate Study Room, which contains an extensive library of critical theory texts, and Powder Room, a 1,300 square foot off-campus gallery space managed by graduate students.
+In addition to the resources of the graduate studio complex, each MFA candidate has access to all the state-of-the-art facilities at the School of Art, including drawing and painting studios, a print media lab, sculpture, wood, and metal shops, a digital fabrication lab, a multimedia studio, and more.

 Graduate students exhibit at an off-campus gallery that provides generous space to experiment with large-scale sculpture, immersive environments, interactive installations, site-specific work, new media, performance, video, and everything in between.
 The space enables graduates to play a more active role in the artistic and cultural dialogue of Pittsburgh while honing their own artistic practice.